My Favorite Albums of 2024

 Like many other reviewers, I am blown away to constantly have to remind myself that all of this sound is coming from just three guys (using, of course, lots of effects and multiple tracks as well as a few guests).
 Reminds me very much of Finland's great Kingston Wall in that way.

 91.48 on the Fishscales = A-/five stars; a refreshingly creative minor masterpiece of finely crafted heavy prsychedelic rock.
+Ilion is the most impressive instrumental album of 2024.
 Highly recommended to any and all self-attested prog lovers.

 91.48 on the Fishscales = A-/five stars; a refreshingly creative minor masterpiece of finely crafted heavy prsychedelic rock.
+Ilion is the most impressive instrumental album of 2024.
 Highly recommended to any and all self-attested prog lovers.

 Line-up / Musicians: